Travelgate/documentation/kb/faqs/glossary.md

 Travelgate's multilingual AI assistant.
 Powered by Large Language Models (LLMs), AIna is designed to specifically address your questions about Travelgate, providing responses based on our Official Documentation.

 - **Alerts (APP)**
-Alerts Monitoring APP is a feature provided by TravelgateX that allows users to set up and manage real-time notifications for potential issues in their travel transactions, including status error codes, L2B (Look-to-Book) ratios, and traffic peaks.
+Alerts Monitoring APP is a feature provided by Travelgate that allows users to set up and manage real-time notifications for potential issues in their travel transactions, including status error codes, L2B (Look-to-Book) ratios, and traffic peaks.

 - **Amendment Query**
 A request operation that allows the Buyer to modify details of an existing reservation.
 Common amendments include changes to dates, rooms, guest information, remarks or boards.